By Samuel Ndalusia

 The textbook labelled Comprehensive Social Studies – Kiambu County, poked Kenyans, wrongly profiling certain Kenyan tribes by describing their job functions in the county.
-This textbook is the first county book to come to the limelight and is now raising eyebrows with most Kenyans asking how the existence of such a book in the curriculum is being justified by the relevant authorities.

 Page 36 of the Comprehensive Social Studies textbook for Standard 4 pupils generated the much publicized controversy which has been tweeted by most Kenyans for its definition of the occupations of other ethnic groups in the county.
 For instance, the page reads; “Cushites in Kiambu County include the Somali and the Borana.
 Most of them moved to Kiambu from other counties to work in offices and trading centres.”